-Note: the same action can now be performed by dragging a whole table from the Data Tree and dropping it on a selection item.
+Note: You can create a new "Select All" query by dragging a whole table from the Data Tree and dropping it on a selection item.

 Changing resolution

 Adding a change resolution element to a selection or block changes the perspective of the selection.
 For example, to select customers who are both women and directors, you create a selection including query elements that return records for all customers who are female and directors.
 To see the households where the people who meet these conditions live, add a change resolution element to the selection.